Consensys/linea-attestation-registry/README.md

 ### On the Linea Goerli testnet:

-1. Check your `.env` file contains the address of the proxy for the contract you want to upgrade
+1. Check that your `.env` file contains the address of all the proxies
-2. Run `pnpm run upgrade:ContractName:goerli`, replacing `ContractName` with the contract you want to upgrade
+2. Upgrade only the implementations that changed since the last upgrade via the `pnpm run upgrade:all:goerli` command
-3. Alternatively, you can upgrade all contracts at once via `pnpm run upgrade:all:goerli`
+3. _Optional_: Upgrade all the implementations by forcing their re-deployment via the `pnpm run upgrade:all:goerli:force` command

+:warning: Note: Forcing the redeployment of all the implementations is more expensive!

 ### On the Linea mainnet:

-1. Check your `.env` file contains the address of the proxy for the contract you want to upgrade
+1. Check that your `.env` file contains the address of all the proxies
-2. Run `pnpm run upgrade:ContractName`, replacing `ContractName` with the contract you want to upgrade
+2. Upgrade only the implementations that changed since the last upgrade via the `pnpm run upgrade:all` command
-3. Alternatively, you can upgrade all contracts at once via `pnpm run upgrade:all`
+3. _Optional_: Upgrade all the implementations by forcing their re-deployment via the `pnpm run upgrade:all:force` command

+:warning: Note: Forcing the redeployment of all the implementations is more expensive!

 ## Contracts addresses